 October 16, 1983, 31 years exactly.
 How long has that been?

-Cal Ripken Jr. caught the final out of the World Series, and was about to become the 1st player (and still the only one) ever to win either League's Most Valuable Player award the year after he won Rookie of the Year.
-No sophomore jinx.
+Cal Ripken Jr. caught the final out of the World Series, and was about to become the 1st player (and is still the only one) ever to win either League's Most Valuable Player award the year after he won Rookie of the Year.
+The mythical "sophomore jinx" didn't hit him.

 Joe Altobelli had taken over for Earl Weaver as the Orioles' manager, having previously managed the San Francisco Giants, and was the Yankees' 3rd base coach when they won the 1981 Pennant.
 Cal Ripken Sr. was one of his coaches.
 The only Oriole holdover from their last World Championship, in 1970, was Jim Palmer, who became the 1st (and still only) pitcher to win World Series games in 3 different decades.
 Eddie Murray was one of the top 5 players in the game.
 Palmer, Murray and Ripken Jr. all made the Hall of Fame.